Skip to main content

 To collect information from somebody outside of your organization, create a Public Form.

-Building your Template requires an initial time investment, but GoFormz users report that the efficiency and accuracy gained from converting your paper forms to digital forms saves time in the long run.
+Template building requires an initial time investment, but users report that the efficiency and accuracy gained from converting their paper forms to digital forms saves time in the long run.

-Navigate to the GoFormz web app and click the Templates tab where you’ll upload your existing PDF, and then map fields to your Template.
+In the web app, click the Templates tab where you’ll upload your existing PDF.

 Upload your existing PDF

-On the Templates page of the GoFormz web app, click Build to upload your PDF.
+On the web app's Templates page, click Build to upload your PDF.

 Your PDF acts as the background for your Template.
 If you’re transitioning your organization’s documents from paper to digital, you’ll need PDF copies of each document you plan to digitize.